hongxuzhang/getting_and_cleaning_data_course/README.md

 ## How to run "run_analysis.R"
-just open R and run it.
+-just open R and run it.
 This "run_analysis.R" will do everything for you.
 There are no other function.R code needed to run "run_analysis.R".
-And you do not need to download the data by yourself.
+-And you do not need to download the data by yourself.